DexterHuang/CyberCodeOnline/contribution/mobile/en/popup-tutorial/profile-pic-donation.md

 Just like most other donation mechanism there is **No upper limit** on how much one are allowed donate.

-for expamle: Patreon/Buy Me a coffee and most other donation service to creators does not have upper limit on how much one could choose to donate
+for expamle: Patreon/Buy Me a coffee and most other donation service to creators does not have upper limit on how a person could choose to donate

 but due to Google Play & Apple policies I am not allowed to have links to external donation sites in the app, so the only option for me was to have tiers for the common amount.